[3.9] Melting COC Assassin | 8m+ DPS | Deathless Sirus A8

 Suffix: same as Quartz Flask

 Look for the affix "attack speed while affected by precision".
 It'll make easier for you to get to the 15 APS cap.
 This is the only really recommended affix.
 Double precision is quite expensive.
-The affix "gain a flask charge when you deal a critical strike while affected by precision" is a useful option, but is's already a bit expensive.
+The affix "gain a flask charge when you deal a critical strike while affected by precision" is a useful option, but even this one is already a bit expensive.
 The affix "#% to critical strike multiplier while affected by precision" is the best possible for a double precision jewel, but it's really, really expensive.

-I'd recommend to get a single jewel with strength (to fill strength requirement for support gems).
+I'd recommend to get a single jewel with strength (to help fill strength requirement for gems).
 If you're trying to fit resistances, specially if you're trying to equal all 3 to fully benefit from Wise Oak, you can look for resists on two or three of them.

 For the other affixes, our desired ones are related to damage, area damage, cold skills, fire damage, cold damage, spell damage, critical strike multiplier.
 Below are the affixes I've been looking for.
 There may be other useful ones.